AbhishekP1234/AbhishekP1234/README.md

 - 👋 Hi, I’m @AbhishekP1234
-- 👀 I’m interested in ...Python Coding
+- 👀 I’m interested in ...Database
 - 🌱 I’m currently learning ...
-Data Science In Python And Java
+SQL and JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... patilabhishekeknath@gmail.com